isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2023-07-26-post-Farmathon 2023.md

 description: ""
 image: ""
 ---
-Our Year 1 girls participated in the Formation Inter-School Competition 2023 from 12 May to 21 July 2023.
+Our Year 1 girls participated in the Farmathon Inter-School Competition 2023 from 12 May to 21 July 2023.
 Teams from various schools competed for the best business proposals to the challenge statements and RGS achieved the following results:

 ![](/images/farmathon1.png)